-- First Seen - Date that SEMrush first saw the backlink.
+- First Seen - Date that Semrush first saw the backlink.

-- Last Seen - Most recent date that SEMrush saw the backlink.
+- Last Seen - Most recent date that Semrush saw the backlink.

 By taking a look at the “first seen” and “last seen” dates, you can estimate the age of a backlink.
 To check out the source page where we found the backlink, click on the source URL in the table.
 This action opens up a preview window with the page’s page score and trust score listed at the top.
-You’ll see that SEMrush will automatically scroll to the link and highlight it in yellow so you can quickly see exactly where the link was placed.
+You’ll see that Semrush will automatically scroll to the link and highlight it in yellow so you can quickly see exactly where the link was placed.

-Please note: At this time, searching by anchor is only available for domains with under one million backlinks.
+Please note: At this time, searching by anchor is only available for domains with under one hundred million backlinks.

 As mentioned above, you can combine filters to get deeper insights from your research.
 To get started, here’s a list of suggested filters to find competitive insights in the backlinks report: